Boyzone: From Dublin to Detroit and Asian/UK festivals (2014–2017)

 In early 2014, a compilation album Love Me for a Reason: The Collection was released and it has charted in Ireland and Belgium.
 In 2014, further dates were added to their BZ20 Tour.
 On 17 July 2014, it was announced that Boyzone would be releasing a sixth studio album called From Dublin To Detroit, a 12-song album with covers of motown hits.
 Keith Duffy said "We're basically just covering some of our favourite songs from the Motown era, and putting a full album together.
 So we've got 12 really exciting tracks coming out.
 It's going to give us a whole new catalogue of music to perform.
 And it will be very interesting how it fits in with our own back catalogue.
 It's kind of rejuvenating us.
 It's giving us just good times and good memories in the studio.
 So fingers crossed people will receive it well and it goes well for us."
 On 29 September 2014 a few songs from the album were announced on Twitter; Upon release, the album Dublin to Detroit featured 11 songs with a deluxe version having an extra 2 songs.
 The album sold 90,000 copies in the UK.
 In 2015, Boyzone toured Asia, England and Scotland with 12 dates.

 Boyzone toured the UK in late summer of 2017 along with 4 outdoor dates in Chelmsford City Racecourse, Derby County Cricket Ground, Hastings Pier and Windsor Racecourse.

-Thank You & Goodnight and 25th anniversary (2018)
+Thank You & Goodnight and anniversaries (2018–2023)

 In December 2017, it was announced that the album had been finalized and was ready for release in 2018.

-In April 2018, it was confirmed that Boyzone will be releasing a new studio album in September and will tour the UK in 2018 with arena shows.
-Keith Duffy announced in March 2017 that Boyzone had a signed a contract with Warner Music for an album and an arena tour.
-The album was be titled Thank You & Goodnight.
+In April 2018, it was confirmed that Boyzone would release a new studio album in September and tour the UK in 2018 with arena shows.
+Keith Duffy announced in March 2017 that Boyzone had signed a contract with Warner Music for an album and an arena tour.
+The album was titled Thank You & Goodnight.

-The album was released on 16 November 2018 by Warner Music and it peaked at number 10 in Ireland and 6 in the UK.
+The album was released on 16 November 2018 by Warner Music and peaked at number 10 in Ireland and 6 in the UK.
 Shane Lynch compared the album's style to that of American singer Charlie Puth, and both Sam Smith and Ed Sheeran wrote some material for the album.